great-expectations/great_expectations/CONTRIBUTING.md

 5. Add `ulimit -n 4096` to the `~/.zshrc` or `~/.bashrc` files to prevent `OSError: [Errno 24] Too many open files` errors.

-6. Run the following command to confirm pandas and sqlalchemy with sqlite tests are passing:
+6. Run the following command to confirm pandas and SQLAlchemy with SQLite tests are passing:

    ```sh
     ulimit -n 4096